 Disbarred lawyers and lawyers who resigned their membership while facing disciplinary proceedings must review Part IV, Division 1 of the Rules.
 Please note that special provisions apply as these applications do not follow the same process as those noted above.
 These applicants must contact Membership Services for more information.

 If you are an active member when applying for inactive or retired membership status, or are resigning your membership, you may be entitled to receive a pro-rated refund of your active membership fee.
 Please review the Membership Refund Policy.

 If you wish to remain a member of the Law Society of Alberta but do not want to practise law, you may apply to become an inactive member.

 You can apply for inactive membership status by submitting:

 - An Election to Become an Inactive Member Form (Form 2-20)

-- Inactive membership fee (Schedule of Fees) payable to the Law Society of Alberta (making a payment)
+- Inactive membership fee (fee schedule) payable to the Law Society of Alberta (making a payment)

 If you are an active member switching to inactive, do not include the inactive membership fee with your application.
 You may be eligible to receive a pro-rated refund of your active membership fee.
 Contact Membership Services for more information.